fwuermseher/evobandits-demo/README.md

 ### 4. Install Python dependencies

-The following command installs the [dependencies](requirements.txt) for evobandits-demo from PyPI.
+The following command installs [dependencies](requirements.txt) for evobandits-demo from PyPI.
 Python bindings for IRACE are installed from GitHub.

 ```sh
 pip install -r requirements.txt